Cork (city): History

 The medieval population of Cork was about 2,100 people.
 It suffered a severe blow in 1349 when almost half the townspeople died of plague when the Black Death arrived in the town.
 In 1491, Cork played a part in the English Wars of the Roses when Perkin Warbeck, a pretender to the English throne, landed in the city and tried to recruit support for a plot to overthrow Henry VII of England.
-The then-mayor of Cork and several important citizens went with Warbeck to England but when the rebellion collapsed they were all captured and executed.
+The then-mayor of Cork and several important citizens went with Warbeck to England, but when the rebellion collapsed they were all captured and executed.

+During the Williamite War in Ireland, the city was besieged in September 1690 leading to the surrender of its Jacobite garrison to the Earl of Marlborough.

-The title of Mayor of Cork was established by royal charter in 1318, and the title was changed to Lord Mayor in 1900 following the knighthood of the incumbent mayor by Queen Victoria on her visit to the city.
+In the 18th century Cork sustained its trade with Continental Europe, and was known for the export of wool, yarn, tallow, and hides.
+The title of Mayor of Cork that was established by royal charter in 1318 was changed to Lord Mayor in 1900 following the knighthood of the incumbent mayor by Queen Victoria on her visit to the city.

-Since the nineteenth century, Cork had been a strongly Irish nationalist city, with widespread support for Irish Home Rule, and the Irish Parliamentary Party, but from 1910 stood firmly behind William O'Brien's dissident All-for-Ireland Party.
+Since the 19th century, Cork had been a strongly Irish nationalist city, with widespread support for Irish Home Rule, and the Irish Parliamentary Party, but from 1910 stood firmly behind William O'Brien's dissident All-for-Ireland Party.
 O'Brien published a third local newspaper, the Cork Free Press.
 Cork was overtaken by Belfast as Ireland's second-largest city in the nineteenth century.

 In the War of Independence, the centre of Cork was burnt down by the British Black and Tans, in an event known as the "Burning of Cork" and saw fierce fighting between Irish guerrillas and UK forces.
 During the Irish Civil War, Cork was for a time held by anti-Treaty forces, until it was retaken by the pro-Treaty National Army in an attack from the sea.